-I’ve sewn another comfortable DIY hiking skirt – yay! 😀 And it’s also a refashion: The hiking skirt was a cotton scarf before.
+I sewn another comfortable DIY hiking skirt – yay! 😀 And it’s also a refashion: The hiking skirt was a cotton scarf before.

-The hiking skirt was a last-minute sewing project: Just two days before we went on holiday, I decided I’d need another hiking skirt. 😉 I’ve actually sewn two skirts in that time (the other skirt is a pink and white candy striped cotton skirt), so it was a bit stressful, but I like how the skirt turned out – it’s so comfortable and pretty.
+The hiking skirt was a last-minute sewing project: Just two days before we went on holiday, I decided I’d need another hiking skirt. 😉 I’ve actually sewn two skirts in that time – the other skirt is a pink and white candy striped cotton skirt – so it was a bit stressful.
+But I like how the skirt turned out – it’s so comfortable and pretty.

 I used a thick, teal cotton scarf with a white stripe on each side.
 I cut off the fringe, frayed the edges, and cut out 6 panels: so the white stripe would run around the hem of the skirt.
+My hiking skirt is not too wide, but wide enough at the hem to allow for a good stride – commercial hiking skirts are often not wide enough.
+I finished the waist with an elastic inside a bias tape casing.
+And the hiking skirt closes with a zipper at the back.

-The hiking skirt is lightweight and fast-drying – I tried it 😉 : While we were hiking through a ravine, as usual, our dog wanted to swim in the stream. 😀 The swimming holes of the stream were so deep, so most of my skirt got wet.
+The hiking skirt is lightweight and fast-drying – I tried it: 😉 While we were hiking through a ravine, as usual, our dog wanted to swim in the stream. 😀 The swimming holes of the stream were so deep, so most of my skirt got wet.
 But the skirt dries fast, unlike denim, which doesn’t dry for hours.

 I like your skirt very much and your photos are beautiful.
 The colour of the skirt matches the colour of the water.